thedevd/techBlog/springboot/microservices/netflix-eureka-naming-server/README.md

 <hr/>

 ### Seting up the Netflix-Eureka Server
 Setting up the Eureka server is very easy and straightforward, as you just have to add the netflix-eureka dependency and enable the eureka server using `@EnableEurekaServer` annotation.
+(You can also refer [official documentation link](https://spring.io/guides/gs/service-registration-and-discovery/) on setting up the Eureka-Server)
 * Add starter dependency of netflix-eureka server `spring-cloud-starter-netflix-eureka-server`
   ```xml
   <dependency>